 Health care and water supply for South Sudanese refugees in Camp Meri

 Due to the ongoing crisis in South Sudan, many people have fled to neighboring countries.
-Since July 2106, over 50,000 refugees from South Sudan have been registered in the north eastern part of the Democratic Republic of the Congo.
+Since July 2106, almost 80,000 refugees from South Sudan have been registered in the north eastern part of the Democratic Republic of the Congo.
 Then again, many Congolese returnees who fled to South Sudan during the LRA riots in 2008 now seek refuge in their home country.

 The journey across borders can be tiring and dangerous, most refugees often arrive their destination very weakened or even injured.
 There is also a high risk of epidermic outbreaks.
 These refugees are therefore are in dire need of access to clean drinking water and adequate health care.
 In our work in the region, we are committed to improving water supply, sanitary and hygiene conditions as well as ensuring free access to medical care for the South Sudanese refugees in Camp Meri.

 More and more people from crisis-riden South Sudan continue to flee to the Democratic Republic of the Congo.
 In the north eastern part of the country, the Ituri and Haute Uélé provinces have been most affected by the large number of refugees.

 - Ensuring free medical care for refugees